alfador/anfo/README.txt

 -Proper query syntax:
-At the 'anfo> ' prompt, queries take the form of 'query (command)' command takes the form of what goes in the WHERE component of an SQL query For your convenience, the token 'unrated' can be used to search for unrated songs, as can the token 'rated' for rated songs.
+At the 'anfo> ' prompt, queries take the form of 'query (command)' command takes the form of what goes in the WHERE component of an SQL query

 The following properties can be queried: id, artist, title, album, year, genres, rating, total_rates, duration, tags,